 Family1st’s take on the Social Media Trend

-With the ever evolving technology and omnipresence of smartphones, it is close to impossible to curb the usage of social media platforms for teens.
+With the ever-evolving technology and omnipresence of smartphones and tablet devices, it is close to impossible to curb the usage of social media platforms for teens.
 True that social media can have a good as well as bad influence over teens; parents can always police their access to phones and computers if they find their usage is going out of hand.